punassuming/z/README.md

 	z foo -p hklm	cd to most frecent folder matching foo in drive HKLM (The registry)

+	z -x		remove the current directory from the datafile

 If one was on the C: then the following two commands could be simply replaced by `z foo` as they belong to the same provider and all drives will be searched.
 But you can be specific if you like.

 	z foo -p c,d	cd to most frecent folder matching foo in drives C: and D: